Cephalopod: Phylogeny

-The approximate consensus of extant cephalopod phylogeny, after Strugnell et al. 2007, is shown in the cladogram.
+The approximate consensus of extant cephalopod phylogeny, after Whalen & Landman (2022), is shown in the cladogram.
 Mineralized taxa are in bold.
-The attachment of the clade including Sepia and Spirula is unclear; either of the points marked with an asterisk may represent the root of this clade.

 The internal phylogeny of the cephalopods is difficult to constrain; many molecular techniques have been adopted, but the results produced are conflicting.
 Nautilus tends to be considered an outgroup, with Vampyroteuthis forming an outgroup to other squid; however in one analysis the nautiloids, octopus and teuthids plot as a polytomy.
 Some molecular phylogenies do not recover the mineralized coleoids (Spirula, Sepia, and Metasepia) as a clade; however, others do recover this more parsimonious-seeming clade, with Spirula as a sister group to Sepia and Metasepia in a clade that had probably diverged before the end of the Triassic.